damien-mathieu1/saas-boiler-plate/README.md

 Stripe is set up to handle billing and subscriptions.
 Update your Stripe configuration and use the provided hooks and components to integrate payments into your app.

-### ORM

-Prisma ORM is used for database interactions.
-Define your data models in the `prisma` schema file and run migrations to update the database.

 ### Internationalization (i18n)

 This boilerplate includes support for internationalization using i18n.
 You can add and manage translations in the `locales` directory and configure language settings as needed.